Spain plans 3% ‘Google’ tax on large tech companies

 The European Commission last March proposed a 3 per cent levy on the digital turnover of large online tech firms to address low taxation.

-Most EU countries support the EU-wide tax, but it has so far been derailed by fierce opposition from countries including the Republic.
+Most EU countries support the EU-wide tax, but it has so far been derailed by fierce opposition from countries including Ireland.